Preparations for Quantum Computing in Hadron Physics: Some niche problems which remain unaddressed with first principles

 How could a quantum computer help here?

-One possibility is to work from the nuclear side (from left to center of the figure) by employing the quantum computer, basically, as a diagonalizer, profiting from its large (variational) Hilbert space, with basis of size $N=2^{n_q}$ exponentiating the number of qubits $n_q$.
+One possibility is to work from the nuclear side (from left to centre of the figure) by employing the quantum computer, basically, as a diagonaliser, profiting from its large (variational) Hilbert space, with basis of size $N=2^{n_q}$ exponentiating the number of qubits $n_q$.
 This method would not suffer from the breakdown of the perturbative expansion in Chiral Perturbation Theory upon computing thermodynamic properties.
-However it would still be subject to the failure of the theory in providing an {\it ab initio} Hamiltonian as its organizing principle, that Chiral Expansion in powers of momentum etc. would fail; even the degrees of freedom, nucleons, would be in doubt at such large densities than the vacuum symmetries~\cite{Llanes-Estrada:2011nal,Buballa:2015awa} (from which the Lagrangian is constructed) could change.
+However it would still be subject to the failure of the theory in providing an {\it ab initio} Hamiltonian as its organising principle, that Chiral Expansion in powers of momentum etc. would fail; even the degrees of freedom, nucleons, would be in doubt at such large densities that the vacuum symmetries~\cite{Llanes-Estrada:2011nal,Buballa:2015awa} (from which the Lagrangian is constructed) could change.

-A probably more rewarding procedure consists in employing the Quantum Computer together with a quark--level Lagrangian, and try to calculate the EoS from high to low densities (right to left in figure~\ref{fig:EoS}).
+A probably more rewarding procedure consists in employing the quantum computer together with a quark--level Lagrangian, and try to calculate the EoS from high to low densities (right to left in figure~\ref{fig:EoS}).
 We will dedicate Section~\ref{sec:eos} below to describing an ongoing effort in this direction.